geolessel/react-phoenix/README-phoenix-1.2.md

 package can make getting React into your application much faster than switching over to a different system.

-> Note regarding Phoenix versions < 1.3
->
-> This README is written as a guide for Phoenix apps running Phoenix >= 1.3.
-If you are using a
-> version of Phoenix below version 1.2, you can check out the [Phoenix 1.2 README](README-phoenix-1.2.md).

-## Installation in 4 (or 5) EASY STEPS!
+## Installation in 3 (or 4) EASY STEPS!

 This package is meant to be quick and painless to install into your Phoenix application.
+It is assumed that you have already brought React into your application through `npm`.

+> Would you rather watch a video?
+Watch me set it all up from `mix phoenix.new` to rendering
+> a React component in 4 minutes [here](https://youtu.be/icwjAbck8yk).

 ### 1. Declare the dependency